open-policy-agent/opa/docs/book/get-started.md

 | "bob"   |
 | "alice" |
 +---------+
->
 ```

-The rule above defines a set of values that are the indices of elements in the array `a`.

 When you enter expressions into the OPA REPL, you are effectively running *queries*.
 The REPL output shows the values of variables in the expression that make the query `true`.
 If there is no set of variables that would make the query `true`, the REPL prints `false`.
 If there are no variables in the query and the query evaluates successfully, then the REPL just prints `true`.